Voldrix/onlyfans-dl-2/README.md

 You must be subscribed to the profile to download their content.\
 Add Telegram Bot to interact with script via messanger's interface

-onlyfans-dl will create a directory named after the profile in the current working directory.\
+`onlyfans-dl.py` will create a directory named after the profile in the current working directory.\
 A subdirectory structure will be built depending on the options set.\
 Any existing media will be skipped, not redownloaded.\
 Content will be named as DATE_ID.EXT (e.g. 2021-04-17_123456.jpg).\
-telegram_bot will start onlyfans-dl from Telegram and send you downloaded media files.
+`telegram_bot.py` will start onlyfans-dl from Telegram and send you downloaded media files.

 #### Requires
 Requires Python3 and modules: `pip install -r requirements.txt`